riskydissonance/SharpCookieMonster/README.md

 The binary has been built to be compatible with .NET 3.5, however in order to use WebSockets to communicate with Chrome the WebSocket4Net packages was added.

-If you want to run this down C2 such as using [PoshC2](https://github.com/nettitude/PoshC2)'s `run-exe` or CobaltStrike's `execute-assembly` then use ILMerge to merge the built executable with the WebSocket4Net.dll library.
+If you want to run this down C2 such as using [PoshC2](https://github.com/nettitude/PoshC2)'s `sharpcookiemonster` command or via CobaltStrike's `execute-assembly` then use ILMerge to merge the built executable with the WebSocket4Net.dll library.

 ```
  ILMerge.exe /targetplatform:"v2,C:\Windows\Microsoft.NET\Framework\v2.0.50727" /out:SharpCookieMonsterMerged.exe SharpCookieMonster.exe WebSocket4Net.dll